robstat7/sce/README.md

 ## Perks

 It is both peaceful (read: peace of mind) and productive to use the Sataguru Code Editor than `vi` or `vim` and other full-screen (both command-line and GUI-based) editors.
 It is more focused and you save a lot of time that you waste on the full-screen editors.
-It is more focused in the sense that you need a little planning and organization before writing code.
+It is more focused in the sense that you need a little planning and organization before writing code and you write code line-by-line.

 - Peace of mind
 - Productive